-Jean Qiu newly joined Ropes & Gray in 2019 as an international associate in the strategic transactions group.
-Jean’s practice is focused on representing clients in business and intellectual property transactions, including technology transfer and technology licensing.
+Jean Qiu joined the intellectual property transaction group of Ropes & Gray’s Shanghai office as an international associate in 2019.
+Jean represents clients on business and intellectual property transactions, including technology transfer and technology licensing.

-Before joining Ropes & Gray, Jean practiced both IP litigation and prosecution matters, and represented companies in a wide range of industries, including PEs, branded consumer products, manufacturing, chemistry, life science, pharmaceuticals and medical devices.
+Before joining Ropes & Gray, Jean practiced both IP litigation and prosecution matters, and represented companies in a wide range of industries, including private equity, branded consumer products, manufacturing, chemistry, life sciences, pharmaceuticals and medical devices.

-Jean obtained a bachelor degree in Biotechnology in her homeland China and her J.D. degree in the United States.
-Besides her NY bar admission, Jean also passed the Chinese bar exam.
+Jean obtained a bachelor degree in Biotechnology in China and J.D. degree in the United States.
+Jean also passed the Chinese bar exam.

 Notable transactions in which Jean has been involved prior to joining the firm include: